-Young pregnant woman and little boy looking at a tablet computer.
+Young pregnant woman and little boy communicating in video chat while resting at home.

 Identify behaviors that may indicate dyslexia or a learning disability